-- □ Furniture casters on pieces for easy movement - □ Chairs and sofas with arms that easy to rise from, cushions that are firm enough not to sink into yet are still comfortable - Nanotex and Crypton fabrics are stain, odor and wrinkle resistant.
-They outperform conventional fabric treatments, providing long-lasting protection and extend the life of the fabric.
+- Lightweight Tables - □ Furniture casters or glides on pieces for easy movement - □ Chairs and sofas with arms that easy to rise from, cushions that are firm enough not to sink into yet are still comfortable 25" arm height - Nanotex and Crypton fabrics are stain, odor and wrinkle resistant.
+They outperform conventional fabric treatments, providing long-lasting protection and extending the life of the fabric.
 These treatments repel liquids and help retain the fabric's natural softness, while allowing the fabric to breathe naturally